pet pharmacist

 Recognize problems: If your pet is whining, shivering, seems anxious, slows down or stops moving, seems weak, or starts looking for warm places to burrow, get them back inside quickly because they are showing signs of hypothermia.
 Frostbite is harder to detect, and may not be fully recognized until a few days after the damage is done.
 If you suspect your pet has hypothermia or frostbite, consult your veterinarian immediately.

 Feed well: Keep your pet at a healthy weight throughout the winter.
-Some pet owners feel that a little extra weight gives their pet some extra protection from cold, but the health risks associated with that extra weight don’t make it worth doing.
+Some pet owners feel that a little extra weight gives their pet some extra protection from cold.
+But the health risks associated with that extra weight don’t make it worth doing.
 Watch your pet’s body condition and keep them in the healthy range.
 Outdoor pets will require more calories in the winter to generate enough body heat and energy to keep them warm – talk to your veterinarian about your pet’s nutritional needs during cold weather.

 Sources: